 - Snacks and emergency food; muesli bars, noodles, cup-a-soups for example

-- A reusable water bottle is a good idea too
+- A reusable water bottle is a good idea, staying hydrated is really important

 - Got all your vaccinations?

-- Scan or take photos of your itinerary and travel documents with someone at home and keep an emergency copy with you
+- Scanned or taken photos of your itinerary and travel documents, have a copy with you and leave a copy with someone at home too

-- Get travel insurance if you haven’t already, and make sure you keep a note of the phone number and your policy
+- Organise some travel insurance and make sure you keep a note of the phone number and your policy

 - Have a way of staying in touch with your parents and contacting them in an emergency.
+Remember it’s FREE to use public pay phones across Australia now.
 You could give your parents contact details to a couple of your friends going away with you (and their parents too if you know them).

-- Be careful about who you tell where you are staying – maybe arrange to meet new friends in a public place rather than your accommodation – and who you let into your room
+- Be careful about who you tell where you are staying – you could arrange to meet new friends in a public place rather than at your accommodation – and who you let into your room

-- Plan how you will get home and make sure you’ll have enough money left at the end of the night to follow your plan
+- Plan how you will get back to your accommodation and make sure you’ll have enough money left at the end of the night to follow your plan

 - If you’re walking around late at night, stick to well-lit areas